libtcod/python-tcod/docs/glossary.rst

         This left it impractical for any real use as a roguelike library.

-        Currently no new features are planned for `tdl`, instead new features are added to `libtcod` itself and then ported to :term:`python-tcod`.
+        Currently no new features are planned for `tdl`, instead new features are added to :term:`libtcod` itself and then ported to :term:`python-tcod`.

         :term:`python-tdl` and :term:`libtcodpy` are included in installations of `python-tcod`.

     libtcodpy
-        `libtcodpy` is more or less a direct port of `libtcod`'s C API to Python.
+        :term:`libtcodpy` is more or less a direct port of :term:`libtcod`'s C API to Python.
         This caused a handful of issues including instances needing to be freed manually or else a memory leak would occur, and many functions performing badly in Python due to the need to call them frequently.